5 Myths about Concrete Moisture

 RH testing for concrete is the only way to insure against moisture-related problems over time.
 Only testing done at the appropriate depth will provide accurate and actionable results.

-MYTH #5: Surface testing gives a final moisture level.
+MYTH #5: Surface testing concrete gives a final accurate moisture level.

 As was discussed above, any test method that relies on surface conditions is at risk of producing a false reading.